shedskin/shedskin/tests2/README.md

 # tests2: Alternative testing folder for named tests

-This is an altnernative testing folder `tests2` for named tests.
+`tests2` is an alternative testing folder for named tests.
 It was created to improve on the numbered tests in the current `tests` folder which are a bit difficult to follow and classify.

+It also contains two alternative ways to build and run the tests: (1) via shedskin's builtin generated `Makefile` and (2) via `cmake`, which has advantages for rapid test development.

-The idea here is to keep two folders and eventually migrate the first to `tests2` style and finally end up with one `tests` folder.
+The idea here is to keep two test folders until the `tests` is eventually migrated to `tests2`.

 ## Usage